Together for Short Lives

 Your care team should work together with you, your child and the rest of your family to develop a written ACP.

-Make sure everyone working with your child has a copy of the plan, so they can act in accordance with your wishes.
-It is important the plan is reviewed regularly – you can change your mind at any point about any aspect of the plan.
+Make sure everyone working with your child has a copy of the plan so they can act in accordance with your wishes.
+It is important the plan is reviewed regularly – you can change your mind about any aspect of the plan at any time.

 Keep a list of useful contacts close by